-3.2 Outputs and outcomes - with focus on RAI in Extreme Environments
+3.2 - Outputs and outcomes - with focus on RAI in Extreme Environments

 This section presents progress with respect to short and long-term outcomes set out in Theory of Change.
-When possible, we have gathered data on both successful and unsuccessful applicants in order to (i) estimate the outcomes attained by programme participants and (ii) subsequently make a comparison with a counterfactual scenario (provided by control group of unsuccessful applicants) to assess the (net) effect of the programme.
+When possible, we have gathered data on both successful and unsuccessful applicants in order to:

+- Estimate the outcomes attained by programme participants. - Subsequently make a comparison with a counterfactual scenario (provided by control group of unsuccessful applicants) to assess the (net) effect of the programme.

-3.2.1 Counterfactual (self-assessment)
+3.2.1 - Counterfactual (self-assessment)